szilard/datascience-latency/sum-1bn.md

 H2O you should also consider that data is compressed in RAM, so on one hand it's faster to read it over the bus, but it take extra CPU cycles to decompress it.
-To have an apples-to-apples comparison, you could [test on random doubles](https://gist.github.com/szilard/f9d3387c47c5d79aa9ab) (instead of 1s), because in that case compression is minimal (I've got 0.4 sec).
+To have an apples-to-apples comparison, you could [test on random doubles](https://gist.github.com/szilard/f9d3387c47c5d79aa9ab) (instead of vector of ones), because in that case compression is minimal (I've got 0.4 sec).

 ---------------------------------------------